Documents → Docspell🔗

 usually be configured to place scanned documents as image or PDF files

-directory and uploads all incoming files to Docspell.
-The script can
+uploads all incoming files to Docspell.
+The dsc

 The scanner should support 300dpi for better results.
 Docspell converts the files into PDF adding a text layer of image-only files.